 #8: Drink More Water

-A remedy for oily hair may be as simple as drinking more water.
+The best tip on how to get rid of oily hair may be as simple as drinking more water.
 One symptom of dehydration is the body increasing production and excretion of oil to keep it nourished and moisturized.
 As counter-intuitive as this may sound when you think about it, ingesting more water will make the body less prone to naturally hydrate — meaning the production of less natural oil.

 #9: Eat Healthy Fats

 A diet of lowered fat and calorie intake is not a remedy for oily hair.
 Like the lack of water, the deficiency of healthy fats will increase the excretion of natural oils as the body naturally hydrates.
 The incorporation of more healthy fats into your diet, like omega-3 fatty acids found in fish, olive and coconut oils, avocados and eggs, will naturally nourish the body from the inside.
 A diet rich in healthy fats has been shown to counter the effects of oily hair and an irritated scalp more than using external products and treatments alone.

 After consulting with your professional stylist, if these remedies and techniques do not result in relief for oily hair and improved scalp condition after two weeks, you may need to check with your doctor to make sure there is no underlying medical reason for these conditions.